almeida-matheus/aws-organizations-policies/docs/aws-scp-examples.md

 }
 ```

 ## Require IMDSv2 enabled to launch EC2 instances

-The following policy restricts all users from launching EC2 instances without IMDSv2 but allows specific IAM identities to modify instance metadata options.
+The following policy restricts all users from launching EC2 instances without IMDSv2 but allows specific IAM role `admin` from AWS account `111111111111` to modify instance metadata options.

 ```json
 {